EYE Film Institute in Amsterdam is located on the northern bank of the IJ opposite central station.

 Opening Times: EYE is open daily.
 Panorama: 1000-2100.
 Exhibition: 1000-1900, Fri 1000-2100.
 EYE bar-restaurant: 1000-0100 (Sun-Thu) and 1000-0200 (Fri/Sat).

-Note that EYE has the unfortunate Dutch policy of not accepting cash payments - only certain debit and credit cards are accepted - so this could be an issue to some international visitors.
+Note that the EYE Film desk has the unfortunate policy of not accepting cash payments - only certain debit and credit cards are accepted - so this could be an issue to some international visitors.

 Getting There: EYE is located on the north bank of the IJ.
 From behind Amsterdam Central Station jump on the free ferry (runs 24 hours) to Buiksloterweg just across the water - from there EYE is a short walk away.